LyleScott/docker-postfix-gmail-relay/README.md

 # docker-postfix-gmail-relay
 A docker image that uses postfix as a relay through gmail.
 Useful to link to other images.

+NOTE: works with domains hosted by Google, also. ie, Google for Work.

 ## Configurables

 ```